stevenhao/generals/README.md

 You can use TamperMonkey to load generals-prod-modified as usual.

-You can use AdBlock to block generals-prod.js: add the line `generals-bundle` to your filters, in AdBlock options.
+You can use AdBlock to block generals-main-prod-vXX.X.X.js: add the line `generals-main-*.js` to your custom filters, in AdBlock options.